BigRockerEnding/AnagramS/README.md

-This is an amazing program where you can find anagrams
+This is an amazing program where you can find anagrams for a word.